 Most commonly occurs from stabbings and gunshot wounds as a result of interpersonal violence.
 In New Zealand, gunshot wounds are relatively rare – the majority of penetrating chest trauma is from stabbings.

-Algorithm for management of penetrating chest traumapentrating chest trauma flow
+Algorithm for management of penetrating thoracic traumapentrating chest trauma flow

 Pneumothorax – the most common serious injury from penetrating chest trauma.
 If there is an open connection between the environment and thoracic cavity, an open pneumothorax (aka sucking chest wound) can develop where air can become preferentially entrained into the pleural space, causing ipsilateral lung collapse.
 If air can enter the thoracic cavity but is prevented from exiting (by tissue valve effect) a tension pneumothorax can rapidly develop